-We have sent you this Proxy Statement and the enclosed proxy card because the board of directors (the "Board") of Gladstone Investment Corporation ("we," "us," or the "Company") is soliciting your proxy to vote at the 2012 Annual Meeting of Stockholders (the "meeting" or "annual meeting"), including adjournments or postponements thereof, if any.
+We have sent you this Proxy Statement and the enclosed proxy card because the board of directors (the "Board") of Gladstone Investment Corporation ("we," "us," or the "Company") is soliciting your proxy to vote at the 2014 Annual Meeting of Stockholders (the "meeting" or "annual meeting"), including adjournments or postponements thereof, if any.
 You are invited to attend the annual meeting to vote on the proposals described in this Proxy Statement.
 However, you do not need to attend the meeting to vote your shares.
-Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions below to vote by proxy over the telephone or through the Internet.
+Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions below, to vote by proxy over the telephone or through the Internet.

-We intend to mail these materials on or about June 22, 2012, to all stockholders of record entitled to vote at the annual meeting.
+These materials, along with the Notice of Annual Meeting and our annual report for the fiscal year ended March 31, 2014, are first being sent on or about June 20, 2014 to all stockholders of record entitled to vote at the annual meeting.